-Søren is a bilingual (Spanish/English) international educator and applied anthropologist with academic interests in transnational migration, tourism, and the cultural anthropology and human geography of Latin America and the Caribbean.
-In addition to pursuing a PhD in Anthropology with a focus on Latin American transnational migration, he also serves as the Coordinator of Short-Term Programs in Education Abroad.
-He earned a Master of Arts in Anthropology from the University of Denver, where he used the anthropology of tourism and acculturation as theoretical frameworks for conducting ethnographic research on the sociocultural and economic impacts of education abroad programs on host families in Cuenca, Ecuador.
+I am a bilingual (Spanish/English) international educator and applied anthropologist with academic interests in transnational migration, tourism, and the cultural anthropology and human geography of Latin America and the Caribbean.
+In addition to pursuing a PhD in Anthropology with a focus on Latin American transnational migration, I also serve as the Coordinator of Short-Term Programs in Education Abroad.
+I earned a Master of Arts in Anthropology from the University of Denver, where I used the anthropology of tourism and acculturation as theoretical frameworks for conducting ethnographic research on the sociocultural and economic impacts of education abroad programs on host families in Cuenca, Ecuador.

-Søren is a member of Washington Association of Professional Anthropologists, Northeastern Anthropological Association, High Plains Society for Applied Anthropology, Latin American Studies Association, NAFSA: Association of International Educators, The Forum on Education Abroad, Association of Academic Programs in Latin America and the Caribbean (AAPLAC).
+I am a member of the American Anthropological Association (AAA), Society for Applied Anthropology (SfAA), Washington Association of Professional Anthropologists (WAPA), High Plains Society for Applied Anthropology (HPSfAA), Latin American Studies Association (LASA), NAFSA: Association of International Educators, The Forum on Education Abroad, and the Association of Academic Programs in Latin America and the Caribbean (AAPLAC).

 As a zooarchaeologist, my research focuses on analyzing and interpreting vertebrate and invertebrate animal remains from archaeological sites to further investigate relationships between human activities, economies, and the environment throughout history.
 Current and future research is focused on excavating at early sites in Iceland within the framework of the North Atlantic Biocultural Organisation to develop new data and techniques to understand human reactions to short- and medium-term environmental changes.